-The measures required for entering a submenu or a setting mode and how to perform the setting and use the TEST mode are described in detail in the manual "General characteristics of the D-type relay modules".
+The procedures for entering a submenu or a setting mode and the method of performing the settings and the use of the TEST mode are described in detail in the manual "General characteristics of D type relay modules".
 A short form guide to the operations is shown below.

-Desired step or programming operation Push-button Action Forward step in main or submenu STEP Press for more than 0.5 s Rapid scan forward in main menu STEP Keep depressed Reverse step in main or submenu STEP Press less than about 0.5 s Entering to submenu from main menu PROGRAM Press for 1 s (Active on release) Entering or leaving setting mode PROGRAM Press for 5 s Increasing a value in setting mode STEP Moving the cursor in setting mode PROGRAM Press for about 1 s Storing a value in setting mode STEP&PROGRAM Press simultaneously Resetting of memorized values and latched output relays STEP&PROGRAM Resetting of latched output relays PROGRAM Note!
-Display must be off Note!
-All parameters which can be set in a setting mode are indicated with the symbol \clubsuit .
+Desired step or setting operation Push-button Action Forward step in main menu or submenu STEP Push for more than 0.5 s Rapid scan forward in main menu STEP Keep pushing Reverse step in main menu or submenu STEP Push less than about 0.5 s Entering submenu from main menu PROGRAM Push for 1 s (Active on release) Entering or leaving setting mode PROGRAM Push for 5 s Increasing value in setting mode STEP Moving the cursor in setting mode PROGRAM Push for about 1 s Storing a value in setting mode STEP&PROGRAM Push simultaneously Erasing of memorized values and resetting of latched output relays STEP&PROGRAM Resetting of latched output relays PROGRAM Note!
+Display must be off

+Note!
+All parameters which can be set in the setting mode are indicated with the symbol \$.